Undergraduate Commencement Ceremony

 Class of 2019 Banner Carrier: Alyson March, Biomedical Engineering

-*By tradition, the honor of carrying one of the two school banners goes to the highest cumulative GPA female student and highest cumulative GPA male student in the graduating class.
+*By tradition, the honor of carrying the school banners goes to the highest cumulative GPA students in the graduating class.

 Faculty Marshals 2019*